Tomás Romero (footballer): Club career

-On September 10, 2016, Romero was called up to the Union's USL affiliate Bethlehem Steel FC to serve as the backup keeper for a match against the Charleston Battery.
+On 10 September 2016, Romero was called up to the Union's USL affiliate Bethlehem Steel FC to serve as the backup keeper for a match against the Charleston Battery.
 In the offseason, he attended training camp with both Bethlehem and the Philadelphia Union.
-On April 1, 2017, he made his professional debut at age 16 for the Steel, against the Rochester Rhinos, becoming the youngest goalkeeper to start a USL match.
-In July 2019, he was named USL Championship Player of the Week.
+On 1 April 2017, he made his professional debut at age 16 for the Steel, against the Rochester Rhinos, becoming the youngest goalkeeper to start a USL match.
+In July 2019, he was named USL Championship Player of the Week, after recording a career-high 11 saves ina 1–0 win over Louisville City FC on 20 July 2019.
 During the fall of 2020, he trained with Philadelphia Union II (the renamed Bethlehem Steel), after the Georgetown season was cancelled due to the COVID-19 pandemic.

 In January 2021, he joined Major League Soccer club Los Angeles FC, after the club acquired his homegrown player rights from the Union for $50,000 in general allocation money.
 He officially signed his first professional contract with LAFC on 1 February 2021.
 He began the 2021 season on loan with the club's USL Championship affiliate team, the Las Vegas Lights.
-On June 23, 2021, Romero made his MLS debut with LAFC in a 2–0 win over FC Dallas, keeping a clean sheet.
+On 23 June 2021, Romero made his MLS debut with LAFC in a 2–0 win over FC Dallas, keeping a clean sheet.
 He returned to Las Vegas on loan in 2022.
 He was part of LAFC's 2022 MLS Cup winning squad, although he did not feature in any matches that season.
 After the 2022 season, LAFC declined his club option for the 2023 season.

 In November 2022, at the 2022 MLS Re-Entry Draft, Toronto FC claimed his contract for the 2023 season, re-uniting him with Bob Bradley, who was his former head coach at LAFC in 2021.
+In 2023, he was loaned to the second team, Toronto FC II for some matches, making his debut on 23 April against Philadelphia Union II.
+He made his debut for the first team on 8 July against St. Louis City SC.
+At the end of the 2023 season, the club declined his option for the 2024 season.

+In February 2024, he signed a one-year contract with New York City FC.